How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?: Experiments and Datasets

 \section{Experiments and Datasets}

-We now describe the three categories of experiments designed to study the impact of heterogeneous noisy labels.The datasets and network architecture selection is done based on the requirements and design of the experiments.
+We now describe the three categories of experiments designed to study the impact of heterogeneous noisy labels.
+The datasets and network architecture selection are made based on the requirements and design of the experiments.